Jefferywojo98/Password_Generator/readme/README.md

 ```

 ```
-In this appication you will be able to create a strong password from character as shor as 8, to as long as 128 characters. with the feature of numbers, uppercase, lowercase, and special character. you will be able to control how strong your password could be.
+In this appication you will be able to create a strong password from character as shor as 8, to as long as 128 characters. with the feature of numbers, uppercase, lowercase, and special character.
+You will be able to control how strong your password could be.
 ```